blankenshipd001/track-my-stuff/README.md

     * currently you can navigate to http://localhost:8080/h2-console
     * use mem:movies for the database and sa/password for the credentials
     * You can then run `select * from movie` as the query and see the initial set of data

+# Swagger
+    * when running the application in spring-boot you can navigate to `http://localhost:8080/swagger-ui.html`